tomcoolnl2/pomedoro/README.md

 ## Backend

-Run `npx nx serve schedule` to start the api as development server on `http://localhost:3000/api`.
+Run `npx nx serve schedules` to start the Schedules API as development server on `http://localhost:3000/api`.
 Visit `http://localhost:3000/docs` to see the Swagger Documentation.

+Run `npx nx serve reservations` to start the Reservations API as development server on `http://localhost:3001/api`.

 ## Build for production